TopazAvraham/TopazAvraham/README.md

   I'm Topaz 👨🏻‍💻</h1>
 <br>

 I'm a Software Engineer at Radware, and also B.Sc.
-Computer Science Undergraduate Student, from Bar-Ilan University.
+Computer Science graduate, from Bar-Ilan University.
 <br />
 I'm from Israel, living in Rehovot.
 <br>